CorneliusDeng/UESTC/Learn record and summarize/Accumulation of Paper Writting .md

 - Moving forward 进一步
 - open-ended or subjective 开放或主观的

+# Abstract 、Introduction

+- Motivated by the challenge in practice
+- Contributions of this work are three-fold

 # Training、Method

 - This section describes the training regime for our models.
 - Motivating our use of self-attention we consider three desiderata.
+- Different from the previous works on

 # Conclusion、Summarization